Is working out at a gym not an option for you at the moment, and do you need a workout to build muscle at home?

 Who this workout is and isn’t for

-Before we go ahead and give you the workout, it’s important to make it clear who this workout is and isn’t for.
+Before we proceed with the workout, it’s important to make it clear who this workout is and isn’t for.

 Below are two workouts: Workout A and Workout B. Both work the full body, each one with different exercises.

-If you are not sure how exactly to perform an exercise, look it up on exrx.net.
-If you are still unsure about proper execution, ask a certified fitness professional in your area.
+While there are videos under each exercise to show how they are properly executed, if you are still unsure about proper execution, ask a certified fitness professional in your area.

-What you’ll need: the only pieces of equipment you’ll need are a pair of adjustable dumbbells with plates (such as gift idea #8 here) and a pull-up bar (such as gift idea #3 here).
+What you’ll need: the only pieces of equipment you’ll need are a pair of adjustable dumbbells with plates, and a pull-up bar.

 Frequency: perform your workouts on 2-3 non-consecutive days per week (e.g. Monday/Wednesday/Friday), by alternating workouts A and B. So, for example, this is what your schedule may look like: